These Bourbon Bacon Chocolate Chunk Cookies are a great cookie recipe incorporating bacon, bourbon and chocolate. It’s unique and delicious!

 Whisky for the cookies!

-One of the fun things about our new house is that the previous owners built an entertainment area over the garage.
+One of the fun things about the house we bought in Oregon is the reverse floor plan.
+The living area and kitchen are upstairs, so we have an amazing view of the trees around us and Mt.
+Bachelor in the distance.
 I took one look at it and said, “I want this house!”
-We really love to have friends over and entertain, so it was a big, big draw.
-There is a large bar, a pool table and a small dance floor.
-My husband has been renovating it since we moved in to give it a rustic Tahoe feel.
-We had neighbors over recently, and one of our older friends requested a glass of Maker’s Mark Whisky.
+We really love to hang out on the huge wrap-around deck with the beautiful views, so it was a big, big draw.
+We’ve been fixing it up all summer, and we’ve been adding our special personal touches.
+We had friends over recently, and one of our friends requested a glass of Maker’s Mark Whisky.
 We’re not typically whisky drinkers in our house, so we had to tell him we didn’t have any.
 The very next day, I (coincidentally) received an email from the folks at Maker’s Mark, sharing this Bourbon Bacon Chocolate Chunk Cookies recipe from their recipe collection.

 Well, I had a little back-and-forth chat with them, and they ended up sending me a bottle to sample.
 We were happy to add it to our bar so future guests can enjoy Maker’s Mark.
 And I was thrilled to use it to make these Bourbon Bacon Chocolate Chunk Cookies!
 I adapted the recipe slightly, but I’m sure the result was just the same.

-The alcohol burns out in the baking process, so you don’t need to worry about whether or not you should be serving these cookies to kids.
+The alcohol pretty much burns out in the baking process.
 Everyone can eat them!
 Thanks to Maker’s Mark for the sample whisky.
 We really enjoyed these Bourbon Bacon Chocolate Chunk Cookies!
 It was my first time making bacon cookies, and you know what??
 Bacon cookies are a very good thing indeed!

 Here are a few more recipes using whisky that you might like to try: